uktrade/stream-zip/CONTRIBUTING.md

     mkdocs serve
     ```

-5. Commit your change and push to your fork
+5. Commit your change and push to your fork.
+Ideally the commit message will follow the [Conventional Commit specification](https://www.conventionalcommits.org/).

     ```bash
     git add docs/recipies.md  # Repeat for each file changed